Authing/meme/README.md

 That's it!
 Soon I'll be merging your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.
 Thank you for your contribution.

+### How to build after you make change?

+1. Follow the instructions [here](https://jekyllrb.com/docs/installation) to install bundle and Jekyll.
+2. Run `bundle exec jekyll serve .`

 ### Copyright